jsrepojs/jsrepo/sites/next/src/lib/docs/cli/exec.md

 ### `--`

-`--` is a special option that will cause any args after it to be passed to the script instead of jsrepo.
+`--` is a special option that will cause any args after it to be passed to the script instead of **jsrepo**.

 #### Usage